neutmute/neutmute.github.io/_posts/blog/2015-06-20-Compiling-TBB-EmguCV-OpenCV-Raspbian.md

 and finally lets build EmguCV/OpenCV executing `make`

 Now we have a set of OpenCV binaries targeting TBB and the four cores of the Raspberry Pi 2!

+Also see the [August 2016 update](/2016/08/16/Compiling-TBB-EmguCV-OpenCV-Raspberry-Pi/) for Raspberry Pi 3